 You can also offer delivery in-house.
 For the time being, employ willing waiters and waitresses as delivery drivers, walkers, or bikers.
 You can charge a delivery fee on each order to go to the restaurant, plus deliverers can benefit directly from tips.

-Direct delivery is the best way to get started with delivery immediately, and you can keep your current employees on payroll before paying third-party deliverers.
+Direct delivery is the best way to get started with delivery immediately, and you can keep your current employees on restaurant payroll before paying third-party deliverers.
 It’s a win for the restaurant, your customers, and your employees until you can open up your dining room again.
 All you need is a phone, and bonus points if you have in-house online ordering, too!

 Pro Tip: If you are looking to setup delivery and want to avoid the costly commission fees charged by 3rd party delivery services, look at setting up a Direct Delivery service which you control.
 7shifts and SevenRooms have partnered together to offer restaurants Direct Delivery – on online ordering platform you control, to drive commission-free orders from your website, email and social media channels.
 The benefits of direct delivery are that you control the ordering, ensure maximum profitability, control your guests data, and can use marketing automation to drive repeat orders.